- Home

 Animal Registration & Vaccination

 All dogs and cats five months of age or older are required to be licensed and registered annually.
 Registrations expire on December 31st.
-View the Animal Registration Form (PDF).

 Dogs and cats, four months of age or older, must be vaccinated by a licensed veterinarian.
 Proof of current rabies vaccination is required before an animal can be licensed and registered.